jimy-byerley/etherage/readme.md

 First: check that the example takes the right network interface (default is `eno1`) in the main of the desired example.

-Then compile and run:
+Then compile and run an example, like listing connected slaves:

 ```shell
 cargo build --example slaves_discovery
 sudo target/debug/examples/slaves_discovery
 ```

-typical output:
+typical output with 8 Omron servodrives:

 ```
   slave 7: "R88D-1SN01H-ECT" - ecat type 17 rev 0 build 3 - hardware "V1.00" software "V1.02.00"